cashpw/notes.cashpw.com/content/posts/WhatAreThreeTypesFun2017.md

 Type three fun is the sticking point for most people:

 > [...]
-[I]t’s the type that makes most of us go crawling back to Type 1, and say, "The heck with Type 2, because it’s just too damned close to Type 3."
-While we often learn something from our suffering during Type 2 that furthers our outdoor knowledge and experience, it’s Type 3 that chases us away from activities altogether.
+[I]t's the type that makes most of us go crawling back to Type 1, and say, "The heck with Type 2, because it's just too damned close to Type 3."
+While we often learn something from our suffering during Type 2 that furthers our outdoor knowledge and experience, it's Type 3 that chases us away from activities altogether.
 In fact, most great stories of Type 3 Fun will include the phrase, "And that was the last time I…"

+## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
-  <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Peck, Tim.
-2017.
-“What Are the Three Types of Fun?” <i>Goeast</i>. <a href="https://goeast.ems.com/three-types-of-fun/">https://goeast.ems.com/three-types-of-fun/</a>.</div>
+  <div class="csl-entry">NO_ITEM_DATA:peckWhatAreThreeTypesFun2017</div>
 </div>